hassantarabai/Oxa-244/README.md

 - **Customizable Visualization**: Offers adjustable parameters such as bin size and color scheme to suit various datasets and preferences.

 ## Requirements
-BHG.py requires Python 3.x and BioPython, along with few other Python libraries including NumPy, Seaborn, and Matplotlib for data manipulation and visualization.
-The script also requires the NCBI BLAST+ command line tools for sequence alignment.
+BHG.py requires Python 3.x and BioPython.

-Other dependencies include (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will need to be installed, but are commonly included in scientific Python distributions or easily installable via pip.
+Other dependencies include (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will be downloade dautomatically when running the script.

 ## Installation
-Ensure Python 3 is installed on your system.
 BioPython can be installed using either pip or Conda:

 Install BioPython using pip:
 ```bash